Trump Administration Helping Saudi Crown Prince Cover Up Jamal Khashoggi’s Murder, Former CIA Officer Says

 Turkish President Tayyip Erdogan has taken a more direct stance on the killing, blaming Saudi Arabia and saying the murder was ordered from the “highest levels” of the Saudi government.

-Erdogan said he has called on Saudi Arabia for an explanation, but has not yet gotten a response.
+Erdogan said he has called on Saudi Arabia for an explanation but has not yet gotten a response.

 “The crown prince says, ‘I will clarify the matter, I will do what is necessary.’
 We are waiting patiently,” he said.

-Meanwhile, there is increasing evidence that there was much advanced planning of Jamal Khashoggi’s murder.
+Meanwhile, there is increasing evidence that there was much-advanced planning of Jamal Khashoggi’s murder.
 A recent report from the New York Times claimed that last year, Saudi officials had sought information about using private companies to assassinate Iranian enemies.